 Our employees are our most important resource, and our performance largely depends on the talents and efforts of highly skilled individuals.
 Our continued ability to compete effectively in our businesses and to expand into new business areas and geographic regions depends on our ability to retain and motivate our existing employees and attract new employees.
 Competition from within the financial services industry and from businesses outside the financial services industry, such as professional service firms, hedge funds, private equity funds and venture capital funds, for qualified employees has historically been intense.
-Recent employment conditions associated with the COVID-19 pandemic have made the competition to hire and retain qualified employees significantly more challenging and costly.
-Attrition rates have risen due to factors such as low unemployment, a strong job market with a large number of open positions, and changes in worker expectations, concerns and preferences, including an increased demand for remote work options and other flexibility.
+Remuneration costs required to attract and retain employees may increase and the competitive market for talent may further intensify.
+Recent employment conditions have made the competition to hire and retain qualified employees more challenging and costly.
+Attrition rates may also be impacted by factors such as changes in worker expectations, concerns and preferences, including an increased demand for remote work options and other flexibility in the post COVID-19 environment.